 The project on Business and Human Rights at the Sié Center encompasses existing and new initiatives at the University of Denver that explore the human rights impacts of business activities and the role business and civil society can play in protecting internationally recognized human rights.
-Currently, the project has three components:
+Currently, the project has four components:

 Corporations and Human Rights Database Project (CHRD): Businesses are often implicated in human rights violations.
 Yet the patterns behind the abuses, how to prevent them, or best practices in terms of remedy remain systematically unstudied and thus unknown.
 Which sectors of industry, countries, or regions are most likely to perpetrate these violations?
 Which corporate, state or global policies or practices are most likely to prevent or reduce them?
 The Corporations and Human Rights Database Project aims to answer these questions.
 The CHRD team is creating a database of allegations of corporate human rights abuses from 2000 through today.
 Findings from the CHRD will inform practitioners, policymakers, and academics alike.